luizbgomide/EclipsePhase2e-ptbr/src/13/07-ais-and-muses.md

 ## ALIs

 Artificial limited intelligences are designed as “custodian helpers” for specific devices or tasks.
 They are based upon machine-learning neural nets that draw upon vast data sets concerning the device/operations, meaning that they are well-versed in the best methods and likely outcomes.
 They are programmed with the core skills they need for their tasks and equipped with a personality expressly geared towards customer service, obedience, and satisfaction.
 Most ALIs are run on bots, vehicles, and other devices to assist transhumans or operate the machine themselves.
-Sample ALIs are listed on [ALIs and Muses](../16/13-apps-and-alis.md#alis-and-muses).

 In most societies, ALIs are considered things or property rather than people and accorded no special rights.
 They may also be banned from certain roles or activities.
 A few polities treat them as persons with limited or full civil rights and protections.